Ultra Blue: Writing and composition

-Compared to its predecessor Deep River (2002), Ultra Blue features many songs with arrangements that emphasize the synth sounds that Utadaprogrammed, with a variety of tones.
+Compared to its predecessor Deep River (2002), Ultra Blue features many songs with arrangements that emphasize the synth sounds that Utada programmed, with a variety of tones.
 Japanese culture website Real Sound said; "There are two patterns, one where the sounds are long in the background, and the other where the sounds are moving in the background, changing the taste of the songs."

 The album begins with "This Is Love," which incorporates techno/electro elements in its track production.
 Utada explained that they were able to incorporate their own worldview and sense of values in the song, and deliberately take the lyrics out of the song in a way that they could not express before, and that they feel they have developed their own ability to express themselves.
 Musically, "Keep Tryin'" is a pop song.
 Lyrically, the song discusses the theme of self empowerment, and talks about people doing the best they can at their passions.
 During the song's bridge section, a child's toy piano is playing; Utada reflected that its inclusion reminded them of a child's "admiration" and their questionable "future's."
 They stated that the "old" and "falling apart" piano playing was live instrumentation, which they bought from a random clerk at a toy department store.
 They labelled the composition as "gentle."